 The Most Efficient Wheelbarrow In The Ancient World Was Invented By The?

-Western wheelbarrows have changed very little through the ages: a wheel way out front, a cargo space that resembles a small wagon bed, and two handles for the operator to both lift the cargo space up and push the wheelbarrow forward.
-It’s a very simple but quite inefficient design as the operator of the wheelbarrow is tasked with both lifting the load and pushing it forward.
+Western wheelbarrows have changed very little throughout the ages: a wheel way out front, a cargo space that resembles a small wagon bed, and two handles for the operator to both lift the cargo space up and push the wheelbarrow forward.
+It’s a very simple but quite inefficient design since the operator of the wheelbarrow is tasked with both lifting the load and pushing it forward.

 When Westerners did encounter the design, they were universally amazed by how effective it was.
 In 1797, Dutch-American merchant Andreas Everardus van Braam Houckgeest described the wheelbarrows as such: